knivier/Hydrohelp/README.md

 # HydroHelp

 **HydroHelp** is a solar-powered, waterproof weather station that uses LoRa telemetry to send real-time environmental data to a home base.
-The goal?
-Help people (me) remember to water the grass and also have an early asthma warning system while also learning embedded systems, sensors, CAD, and solar power along the way.
+The goal is to (A) remind me to water the grass properly, (B) receive more updated weather information, and (C) notify my family and I if there are high pollutants incase athesma is likely.

 > **Note**: All MD documents are composed with the Obsidian text editor, and are best viewed by it :D

-**Highway Organizers**: BOMs and CADs are found in their respective files (BOM.md and CADs in the CAD directory).
-I will not be putting them in this README as I want it as clean as possible.

 ## The "Problem" I'm trying to solve